rvweeren/lofar-highres-widefield/README.md

-# LOFAR Long Baseline Widefield Imaging Pipeline
+# A LOFAR Long Baseline Widefield Imaging Pipeline
 This is an imaging pipeline to produce high quality 1'' images of LOFAR observations including the international stations.
 It aims to be a pipeline similar as what the ddf-pipeline is for the Dutch LOFAR, and uses DDFacet, DP3 and WSClean.

 The end result of the pipeline is a 1'' map (final size to be determined) that is direction-independently calibrated.
 As input, it requires a dataset, a square DS9 region centered on the pointing center, the corresponding LoTSS reduction and solutions towards an infield long-baseline calibrator.
 Given this, the pipeline will then: